 There are four cases in Icelandic.
-The first case in the declension table is known as the “nominative case”.[a]
-It is the default case for a word and it shows that the word is doing something — it is the main subject of the sentence.
+The first case in the declension table is the nominative case (nefnifall, abbreviated as nf.).[a]
+It is the default case for a word.
+The main word of the sentence (the subject, the word that is doing something) is usually always in the nominative case.

 The helper words you use to force a word into the nominative case is „hér er“ (“here is”).

 Very few verbs cause the nominative case, but of those the important ones are „að vera“ (to be) and „að heita“ (to be called).

 - Kötturinn minn borðaði kvöldmatinn minn.
 (My cat ate my dinner) – The cat is the main subject of the sentence.